docker/docs/docker-hub/github.md

 Docker Hub.
 Once it is linked, you'll be able to choose a source repository from which to create the Automatic Build.

-You will be able to review and revoke Docker Hub's access by visiting the [GitHub User's Applications settings](https://github.com/settings/applications).
+You can review and revoke Docker Hub's access by visiting the [GitHub User's Applications settings](https://github.com/settings/applications).

 > **Note**: If you delete the GitHub account linkage that is used for one of your
-> automated build repositories, the previously built images will still be available.
+> automated build repositories, the previously built images are still available.
 > If you re-link to that GitHub account later, the automated build can be started
 > using the "Start Build" button on the Hub, or if the webhook on the GitHub repository
-> still exists, it will be triggered by any subsequent commits.
+> still exists, it is triggered by any subsequent commits.

 ## Auto builds and limited linked GitHub accounts.

-If you selected to link your GitHub account with only a "Limited Access" link, then after creating your automated build, you will need to either manually trigger a Docker Hub build using the "Start a Build" button, or add the GitHub webhook manually, as described in [GitHub Service Hooks](github.md#github-service-hooks).
-This will only work for repositories under the user account, and adding an automated build to a public GitHub organization using a "Limited Access" link is not possible.
+If you selected to link your GitHub account with only a "Limited Access" link, then after creating your automated build, you need to either manually trigger a Docker Hub build using the "Start a Build" button, or add the GitHub webhook manually, as described in [GitHub Service Hooks](github.md#github-service-hooks).
+This only works for repositories under the user account, and adding an automated build to a public GitHub organization using a "Limited Access" link is not possible.